10H-K/Diabetes_Data_Exploration/README.md

     a)Utilized Mann-Whitney U test to compare average BMI levels between diabetics and non-diabetics across different age quartiles. b)Significant p-values support the alternative hypothesis, indicating higher BMI levels among individuals with diabetes regardless of age.

+Average BMI Visualization:

+    a)Shows average BMI per age quartile for diabetics and non-diabetics. b)Helps visualize the differences in average BMI between diabetics and non-diabetics.

+Conclusion:

-    Conclusion: The investigation found that individuals with diabetes have notably higher average BMI levels compared to those without diabetes.
+    The investigation found that individuals with diabetes have notably higher average BMI levels compared to those without diabetes.

 # Is the likelihood of having a current or former smoking history significantly higher for diabetics compared to non-diabetics?
 Hypothesis Testing: